Tax Freedom Day in Australia (2026)

 Income tax after the Stage 3 cuts

-Australia restructured its income tax with the Stage 3 cuts that took effect from July 2024.
-The system has a generous tax-free threshold (around the first A$18,200 of income), then rises through bands โ broadly 16%, 30%, 37% and 45% โ with the 30% band widened so that most middle-income earners sit within it.
+Australia restructured its income tax with the Stage 3 cuts that took effect from July 2024, and a further legislated cut trimmed the lowest taxed band from 16% to 15% from 1 July 2026 (falling again to 14% from July 2027).
+The system has a generous tax-free threshold (around the first A$18,200 of income), then rises through bands โ broadly 15%, 30%, 37% and 45% for 2026–27 โ with the 30% band widened so that most middle-income earners sit within it.
 The result is a relatively low effective rate for typical earners compared with many European systems, though the top 45% rate cuts in at a high income.

 The Medicare levy